adamreeve/semver.net/README.md

 Ranges
 ------

-SemVer.NET range specifications match the range specifications used by [node-semver](https://github.com/npm/node-semver).
+SemanticVersioning range specifications match the range specifications used by [node-semver](https://github.com/npm/node-semver).

 A range specification is constructed by combining multiple